Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/README.md

 # Steps to bring up the kubernetes cluster

-We would like to note that our kubernetes implementation is tructured into modules that are all found into the **az-modules directory**.
+We would like to note that our kubernetes implementation is tructured into modules that are all found into the **az-kube-modules directory**.
 Other modules other than the mentioned one, are for test purposes.
 The man terraform file of this project is named **az-provider.tf**.